laurenesco/guides/nodejs.md

 ### Input Validation with Zod

 Never trust request data.
-Validate and type-check every incoming body, query, and param.
-Zod is the current best-in-class library for this.
+Validate and type check every incoming body, query, and param.
+Zod is the current best in class library for this.

 ```js
 import { z } from 'zod';